BitCANN/bitcann-contracts/README.md

 The Auction contract lets anyone start a new auction.
 Each auction requires:
-   - A minimum starting bid of at least 0.025 BCH
+   - A minimum starting bid of at least `minStartingBid` BCH
-   - It must run for at least a day, (the timer resets with a new bid)
+   - It must run for at least `minWaitTime`(In the DomainFactory contract).
+The timer resets with a new bid

 Constructor:
 - `minStartingBid`: The minimum starting bid of the auction.